Evernote Alternatives: We tested the best 10 Apps in 2026

 Key Feature

 • Notes are organized hierarchically, making it easy to separate work, personal, and project content.
-This feels familiar to anyone coming from physical notebooks.

 • You can click anywhere on a page to write, draw, paste images, or add tables.
-This is especially useful for brainstorming or handwritten notes.

 • Works seamlessly with Outlook, Teams, Word, and Windows devices.
 Notes can link to meetings, emails, and files.